 As its name suggests, Dark Web Monitoring scans the web for any leaked personal data and sends you alerts, so you can take immediate action to protect your accounts.
 You're able to monitor up to 5 email addresses.
-For each email address, Dashlane runs an initial scan that shows all currently findable instances of personal information related to that address.
+For each email address, Dashlane runs an initial scan that turns up all currently findable instances of personal information related to that address.

 These alerts will prompt you to change your affected passwords, which are also then listed under Compromised passwords in the Password Health section of your application.